maihuuthien/coderace-carla-leaderboard/README.md

 ![Statistics](./doc/images/stats.png)

-You may notice that we added a little twist here, by the `score_over_duration` column.
+You may notice that we added a little twist here, by the `score_over_time` column.
 That's how we differentiate between the ones who play *too* safe, and ones that can adapt their ego vehicle to various situations.
 In other words, how *fast* you complete a route also counts.

+> **Note:** In case your ego vehicle failed to complete the route due to a collision, `score_over_time` will be computed as `(score / route_timeout)`.
+Otherwise you might *accidentally* get higher score by crashing too soon.

-Your final score will be an average of the `score_over_duration` from each route: `SUM(K2:K11)/10`
+Your final score will be an average of the `score_over_time` from each route: `SUM(L2:L11)/10`

 ### 3.2.
 Your Mission